psu13/mutable-hakyll/posts/late-summer-corn-soup.md

 minutes.
 Be patient.

 Now get someone to run the contents of the soup pot through a food mill.
 This will make the smooth part of the soup even smoooother.
+Throw the even smoother soup back in the pot.

-Now take the bowl of corn kernels you kept aside before and throw it back in the pot.
+Now take the bowl of corn kernels you kept aside before and throw them back in the pot.
 Heat everything back up.
 Adjust the salt and pepper so it tastes good.
 For an Asian twist add some Chicken powder and/or MSG and a dash of fish sauce for an extra umami jolt.
 Maybe some white pepper too if you want.